lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 * Google Analytics integration (<a href="http://www.addtoany.com/ext/google_analytics/">access guide</a>)
 * WordPress optimized with asynchronous script loading
 * Localized in English, Chinese, Spanish, Arabic, French, Portuguese, Japanese, Italian, Dutch, Danish, Catalan, Persian, Russian, Turkish, Albanian, Romanian, Belarusian, Greek, Irish
-* Easily customizable for beginners or advanced users, and highly extensible for developers and designers
+* Easily <a href="http://www.addtoany.com/buttons/customize/wordpress">customizable</a> for beginners or advanced users, and <a href="/plugins/add-to-any/faq/" title="See 'How can I add both the universal button and the individual icons to another area of my theme?'">highly extensible</a> for developers and designers
 * Supports theme features such as HTML5 & XHTML, widgets, infinite scroll, post formats
 * Many more publisher and user features

-With **years of active development**, over **2.7 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
+With **years of active development**, over **2.9 million downloads**, and **ongoing support from the community**, this plugin still strives to be the best WordPress plugin for sharing.
 Thanks for your feedback!

 <a href="http://www.addtoany.com/share_save" title="Share">Share this</a> plugin